 2 tablespoons (41g) honey, warmed

-Preheat your oven to 300° and line a rimmed baking sheet with parchment paper or a Silpat.
+Preheat oven to 300F (150C).
+Line a rimmed baking sheet with parchment paper or a Silpat.

 In a large bowl, mix the rolled oats with the almonds, pistachio and cherries if using, flour, brown sugar, poppy seeds and salt.
 In a small saucepan, melt the butter in the maple syrup.
 Add this to the oat mixture and stir until thoroughly coated.
 Spread the granola on the prepared baking sheet.